Two-dimensional quantum droplets in dipolar Bose gases: Effects of thermal fluctuations

-In contrast to the zero temperature case, integral (\ref{deltamuT}) is convergent.
-At low $T$, the main contribution to (\ref{deltamuT}) comes from the phonon branch.
+In contrast to the zero temperature case, integral (\ref{deltamuT}) is finite.
+At low $T$, the main contribution to Eq.(\ref{deltamuT}) comes from the phonon branch.
 This yields

 where $\zeta (3)$ is the Riemann Zeta function.
-The leading term in Eq.(\ref{deltamuT1}) arises from the short-range interactions while the subleading term accounts for the DDI.
 The most striking feature of the thermal fluctuations (\ref{deltamuT1}) which introduce a new extra term $\propto -n^{-5/2} T^4$, is that they change their nature from repulsive at lower $T$ to attractive interactions at higher $T$.
-Notice that at $T>gn$, the leading term for the chemical potential is the same as that for the ideal gas.
+Notice that at $T> \mu_0$, the leading term for the chemical potential coincides with that of an ideal gas.